Wouldn't it be just great if everyone got along with everyone?

 3) Clarify positions

 With the team ready to resolve the conflict, the next step is to understand the situation and where each team member stands.
 By clarifying people's positions, you can see whether there are distinct groups within the team, or if it's individual team members that support a particular view.
-Doing this will help you make sure that each person's opinion is heard and understood; and for you to see past different emotions and reveal the true nature of the conflict.
+Doing this will help you make sure that each person's opinion is heard and understood; and for you to see past emotions and reveal the true nature of the conflict.

 4) Collaborate on a solution